Democrats release new batch of testimony from Trump impeachment inquiry

 Trump has denied there was a quid pro quo - or exchanging a favor for a favor - in his dealings with Ukraine.
 He defended his call with Zelenskiy as “perfect” and branded the probe a politically motivated hoax.
 Trump wrote on Twitter on Monday that the inquiry should be ended and the unnamed whistleblower, the whistleblower’s lawyer and “Corrupt politician” Schiff should be investigated for fraud.

 Democrats consider the open hearings to be crucial to building public support for a vote on articles of impeachment - formal charges - against Trump.
 If that occurs, the 100-seat Republican-controlled Senate would hold a trial on the charges.

 Republicans have so far shown little support for removing Trump from office, which would require two-thirds of senators present to vote to convict him.

-No U.S. president ever has been removed from office through the impeachment process.
-It has been two decades since Americans last witnessed impeachment proceedings against a president.
-Republicans, who then controlled the House, brought impeachment charges against Democratic President Bill Clinton in a scandal involving his sexual relationship with a White House intern.
-The Senate voted to keep Clinton in office.

-Reporting by Patricia Zengerle and Susan Cornwell; Additional reporting by John Whitesides, Susan Heavey, James Oliphant and Doina Chiacu in Washington and Ron Bousso in Abu Dhabi; Writing by Ginger Gibson and Paul Simao; Editing by Scott Malone, Will Dunham and Lisa Shumaker
+Reporting by Patricia Zengerle and Susan Cornwell; Additional reporting by John Whitesides, Susan Heavey, James Oliphant and Doina Chiacu in Washington and Ron Bousso in Abu Dhabi; Writing by Ginger Gibson and Paul Simao; Editing by Will Dunham and Peter Cooney